 You can view my intro to programming rubric at the following link to get a sense of the final version that I arrived at.

-When I presented this to my students, I gave them the opportunity to ask questions or make comments on the rubric.
-As this was my first go at this, I kept a lot of the control to myself.
+When I presented this to my students, I allowed them to ask questions or make comments on the rubric.
+As this was my first go at this, I kept a lot of control to myself.
 However, it is also a great idea for the students to contribute in some manner to the rubric.
 This is called “co-creating” and is a great way to get buy-in from the students and establish understanding in the classroom environment and create conversation about the process in a particular project.

-By the end of the semester when the students turned in their work, I was very impressed with the standard of their projects.
+By the end of the semester, when the students turned in their work, I was very impressed with the standard of their projects.
 I can’t report student grades in a public format, but let’s just say that there was a huge amount of data in the form of well-developed dice games that suggest that this approach was a successful one.

 Student-athletes live in a world where they sometimes can wrap their identity around their 2K score, or academically speaking, their grades in school, SAT, ACT, etc.

-This new framework around competency-based learning has important implications for how we teach and coach.
+This new framework around competency-based feedback and learning has important implications for how we teach and coach.
 If we move away from the A or the erg time and focus on the processes that allow these performance levels to happen, I believe that outcomes would improve simply because the focus is placed on the competencies needed to make this happen.

 An effective learning environment should have an ecosystem of feedback.
 This feedback can be athlete to coach/teacher, coach/teacher to athlete/student, and/or athlete/student to athlete/student.
-The more directions that feedback can flow the better.
+The more directions that competency-based feedback can flow the better.

 For example, if a coach takes the time to identify what mastery looks like in the following areas, they can provide an experience for their athletes that provides the opportunity for deeper learning.

-The point is that if you work through this process and create something like a competency-based rubric approach to a team environment or any learning environment your ability to provide feedback becomes much more powerful.
+The point is that if you work through this process and create something like a competency-based rubric approach to a team environment or any learning environment, your ability to provide feedback becomes much more powerful.

 It is hard work to identify how an athlete or student is behaving at each level.
 However, if you watch your athletes or students then you can start to notice which athletes are for example supporting their teammates at a level of mastery and those that are at a developing level.
-This in turn can help you develop the various sub-levels of each core competency and articulate that vision to your athletes.
+This, in turn, can help you develop the various sub-levels of each core competency and articulate that vision to your athletes.

 It was such a helpful exercise for me personally to really dig into what a computer science student earning an A could do upon leaving my class.
 This process also allowed me to construct learning experiences that allowed the competency levels that I had identified to improve.